atindraraut/hubspot-crm-integration/README.md

-# HubSpot Backend Integration Assignment - Final Submission
+# HubSpot Backend Integration project

 **Developer:** Atindra Raut
 **Email:** atindraraut80@gmail.com
 **Date:** August 2025
-**Assignment:** Backend Integration & HubSpot Automation **Technology:** Node.js, Express.js, HubSpot API v3
+**project:** Backend Integration & HubSpot Automation **Technology:** Node.js, Express.js, HubSpot API v3

 ---

 ## Introduction

-Working on this HubSpot assignment has been quite the learning experience!
+Working on this HubSpot project has been quite the learning experience!
 When I first read through the requirements, I thought it would be relatively straightforward - set up some webhooks and create a few API endpoints.
 However, as I started diving deeper into the implementation, I discovered there were actually quite a few interesting technical challenges that made this project much more engaging than I initially expected.

-The assignment consisted of two main components: first, creating an automated webhook system that triggers whenever contacts get assigned to owners in HubSpot, and second, building a complete API system for managing custom contact properties.
+The project consisted of two main components: first, creating an automated webhook system that triggers whenever contacts get assigned to owners in HubSpot, and second, building a complete API system for managing custom contact properties.
 Let me walk you through my approach, the challenges I encountered, and what I learned throughout this process.

 ## Part 1: Webhook Automation Implementation